aws-samples/non-profit-blockchain/blockchain-explorer/README.md

 The Hyperledger Explorer client starts on port 8080.
 You already have an ELB that routes traffic to this port.
 The ELB was created for you by the AWS CloudFormation template in step 2.
 Once the health checks on the ELB succeed, you can access the Hyperledger Explorer client using the DNS of the ELB.
 You can find the ELB endpoint using the key `BlockchainExplorerELBDNS` in the outputs tab of the CloudFormation stack.

+If you are unable to access the Explorer dashboard, check the logs.
 Logs can be found in these locations in the blockchain-explorer repo folder, `~/blockchain-explorer/`:

 * ./logs/console folder to view the logs relating to console
 * ./logs/app to view the application logs